-The Sicilian-style eggplant caponata recipe featured below makes a delightful and colorful appetizer or side dish and is low in fat.
-It’s delicious served over crostini (toasted rustic bread) crackers or by itself.
+This Sicilian-style eggplant caponata recipe makes a delightful appetizer or side dish and is low in fat.
+It’s especially tasty when served over crostini (toasted rustic bread) crackers, crusty bread, or by itself.

 Sicilian Eggplant Caponata